Alex-Cadevall-Baulies/VUE/README.md

 - npm install
 - npm run dev

+*(we can also select vue router during vue new project: Add Vue Router for Single Page Application development? (y))*

 When you are ready to ship your app to production, run the following:
 - _npm run build_